norcams/foreman-setup/README.md

 ansible-galaxy install -r requirements.yaml
 ```

-Tested on el8 with python 3.11.
+Tested on el8 with python 3.11 and el9 with python 3.12

 ## Updated dependencies